hsreedeth/hERGBench/README.md

 ## Mini abstract

-We Can we reliably flag hERG liability before synthesis, even when chemistry gets harder?
+Can we reliably flag hERG liability before synthesis, even when chemistry gets harder?